PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 - `jobid_cache_path`: (Optional) Path to a writable directory where a cache file containing the `jobid` of each job known to be using the GPUs is stored.
 This is a binary file with the name `.jobid_cache.pkl`.
 Including this setting will eliminate redundant calls to the Prometheus server.

 - `max_interactive_hours`: (Optional) An interactive job will only be cancelled if the run time limit is greater than `max_interactive_hours` and the number of allocated GPUs is less than or equal to `max_interactive_gpus`.
-Remove these lines if interactive jobs should not receive special attention.
+Remove these lines if interactive jobs should not receive special treatment.
 An interactive job is one with a `jobname` that starts with either `interactive` or `sys/dashboard`.

 - `max_interactive_gpus`: (Optional) See line above.

-- `gpu_frac_threshold`: For a given job, let `g` be the ratio of GPUs with non-zero utilization to the number of allocated GPUs.
-Jobs with `gpu_frac_threshold` greater than or equal to `g` will be excluded.
-For example, if `gpu_frac_threshold` is 0.8 and a job uses 7 of the 8 allocated GPUs then it will be excluded since 7/8 > 0.8.
+- `gpu_frac_threshold`: For a given job, let `g` be the ratio of the number of GPUs with non-zero utilization to the number of allocated GPUs.
+Jobs with `g` greater than or equal to  `gpu_frac_threshold` will be excluded.
+For example, if a job uses 7 of the 8 allocated GPUs and `gpu_frac_threshold` is 0.8 then it will be excluded from cancellation since 7/8 > 0.8.
 Default: 1.0

 - `nodelist`: (Optional) Only apply this alert to jobs that ran on the specified nodes.
 See [example](../nodelist.md).